 The arguments in favor of an omnivore include the length of a dog’s intestine.
 Animals that consume vegetation typically have a longer GI tract, since these foodstuffs take longer to digest.
 The chances are that you’ve seen your pup eat grass occasionally.
 Living with humans has also undoubtedly influenced their diet.

 On the flip side, the evidence for the dog being a carnivore starts with their carnassial teeth.
-These allow carnivores to tear the flesh of prey.
+These enable carnivores to tear the flesh of prey.
 Canines also have forward-facing eyes so they can home in on their prey.
 They can also go for long stretches without food because meat will keep them satiated longer.
 Overall, dogs seem to be carnivores that have adapted to living with humans.
+They are “facultative carnivores,” which means that while they have adapted to be able to eat carbs from plant matter, they still need animal-derived proteins to thrive.

 The 5 Essential Nutrients Your Dog Needs

 Fat provides a vital source of energy at 9 calories per gram.
-Dogs — and humans — will store excess quantities to ensure that a ready supply is always available.
+Dogs—and humans—will store excess quantities to ensure that a ready supply is always available.
 Of course, there are pros and cons to that fact.
-Nevertheless, fat is the raw material for many body structures and cholesterol, which is critical for brain development and function.
-It also allows canines to store fat-soluble vitamins.
+Nevertheless, fat is the raw material for many cellular structures and is critical for brain development and function.
+It also enables canines to store fat-soluble vitamins.

-Again, the amount varies with the life stage.
-A puppy needs 5.9 g of fat per kg of body weight to supply the necessary energy for growth.
-An adult requires 1.3 g.
+The amount varies with the life stage.
+A puppy needs 5.9 grams of fat per kilogram of body weight to supply the necessary energy for growth.
+An adult dog requires 1.3 grams.
 The percentages are 8% and 5%, respectively.
 Dogs must also get sufficient amounts of omega-3 fatty acids in their diet.
 Flaxseed is an excellent source of these nutrients, which is why you often will see them in ingredient lists.

 Carbohydrates provide energy in a form that is more easily digested than fat.
 The output is lower, at 4 calories per gram.
-Carbs are useful for short bursts of energy, such as your dog chasing a ball or the family cat.
-Unlike the other macronutrients, there aren’t specific guidelines for carbs or fiber.
-Nevertheless, they are a vital part of your pup’s diet.
+Carbs are considered quick sources of energy, and the consumption of simple carbs can spike blood sugar levels.
+Unfortunately, unlike the other macronutrients, there aren’t specific AAFCO guidelines for carbs, which resulted in many pet foods including an excessive amount of them in their formulas.
+Although carbs are a vital part of your pup’s diet, ideally they should be kept at the lower levels.

 There are two main classes of vitamins: water-soluble and fat-soluble.
 The former is, as the name implies, dissolvable in fluids.
 Animals, including humans, cannot store them in their bodies.
 Therefore, they must get them every day.
-However, they will excrete what they can’t use, making excess amounts a waste. .
+However, they will excrete what they can’t use, making excess amounts a waste.
 The exception is vitamin B12, which animals get from meat.
 Dogs can store it in their bodies.
-Dogs and cats don’t need vitamin C since they can synthesize it.
+Unlike humans, dogs and cats don’t need to consume vitamin C because they can synthesize it.
+However, it is still very valuable as an immune booster during moments of disease.

-Fat-soluble vitamins include A, D, and E. Dogs don’t need dietary vitamin K because they can produce it internally.
-Animals can store these nutrients in their fat tissue.
-That means that excess amounts can be problematic because they can reach toxic levels.
-That’s particularly true with vitamin A. It’s another reason that megadoses aren’t wise options when choosing a pet food.
+Fat-soluble vitamins include A, D, and E. Dogs don’t need dietary vitamin K because bacteria in their intestines will synthesize it.
+Because these vitamins are fat-soluble, animals can store them in their fat tissue.
+That means that excessive amounts can be problematic because they can reach toxic levels.
+That’s particularly true with vitamin A. It’s another reason why feeding too many kidney treats, which are high in vitamin A from the original animal storing it, is not a wise option.

 Interestingly, the minimal vitamin requirements are similar for both puppies and adult dogs.
 To ensure that your pup is getting sufficient amounts, look for the term, “complete and balanced,” on the label.
 That means the food has everything that your pet needs in adequate amounts.

 There are three categories of minerals based on the amount required and their nutritional value.
-Macrominerals include nutrients, such as magnesium and calcium.
-Pets — and people — require relatively large amounts in their diet.
-Essential trace minerals, such as iodine and iron, have much smaller minimum values.
+Macrominerals include nutrients such as calcium, phosphorus, sodium, potassium, chloride, and magnesium.
+Pets—and people—require relatively large amounts in their diet.
+Essential trace minerals, such as iodine and iron, have much smaller minimum values; however, they also play a crucial role and are necessary for the body functions.

 You may see other nutrients on the label that don’t fit in either of these two groups, such as molybdenum.
 Nonetheless, they are still present in commercial dog foods.

 The other notable factor with minerals is the ratio between calcium and phosphorus.
-The reason is because of absorption rates.
-If your dog gets too much phosphorus, it can interfere with their body’s ability to absorb calcium and vice versa.
-The ideal ratio for calcium and phosphorus is 1:1 for puppies and 1:1–2:1 for adults.
+The reason is the absorption rates.
+If your dog gets too much phosphorus, it can interfere with their body’s ability to absorb and store calcium and vice versa.
+The ideal ratio for calcium and phosphorus is 1:1–2:1.

 A Word About Calories

-Obesity is a serious problem for dogs and people.
+Obesity is a serious problem for dogs.
 It can put your pup at a greater risk of chronic health conditions, such as diabetes and heart disease.
 We suggest monitoring your dog’s body condition and adjusting their diet to keep them from becoming overweight.

 Remember that treats should account for no more than 10% of your pup’s daily caloric intake.
 They won’t have the same nutritional value as a commercial diet.
 They are an effective training aid that you can better leverage in your favor if you limit how much your pet gets.